ruby-R53/fpkg/README.md

 ### Setup

-1. Just put the script somewhere in your `$PATH`, I use `/usr/local/bin/` on mine for example.
+1. Put the script somewhere in your `$PATH`, I use `/usr/local/bin/` on mine for example.
+Then, move `fpkg.conf` to `/etc/`.
+This is where all the variables used by fpkg reside.

-2. As for the directory containing all packages, you just change `$FPKG_ROOT` to whatever directory you want, and if doesn't already exist, `fpkg` will make it for you!
+2. For the directory containing all packages, open `fpkg.conf` and change `$FPKG_ROOT` to whatever directory you want, and if doesn't already exist, `fpkg` will make it for you!

 - **Optional:** install the bundled completion script as well, for managing your packages slightly faster.
-Make sure `$FPKG_ROOT` is the same in both `fpkg` and on the completion script.

 2.1.
 Be sure to add the bundled `.bashrc` to that work directory as well.
 It will be used in fpkg's shell.